-At the inaugural Stakeholder Consultative Group meeting it was suggested that: “current approaches [to wild dog control] are not working and we needed a new angle, and that may be biological control”.
-Following on from this further informal advice indicated there is unlikely to be any definitive documentation of potential biological control options for wild dogs.
+At the inaugural Stakeholder Consultative Group meeting it was suggested that: “current approaches [to wild dog control] are not working and we need a new angle, and that may be biological control”.
+Following on from this, informal advice indicated there is unlikely to be any definitive documentation of potential biological control options for wild dogs.

 The Implementation Steering Committee sought further advice from the CSIRO, Australia’s premier science agency, regarding the following points:

-- Are there any broad scale wild dog/canid biocontrol agents are currently in use?
+- Are there any broad scale wild dog/canid biocontrol agents currently in use?

 CSIRO response: No, there are none available or, to their knowledge, under development.

-- Feasibility of often cited options (eg. Canine parvovirus, which was noted as already prevalent in Australia.
+- Feasibility of often cited options (eg. Canine parvovirus, noted as already prevalent in Australia.

 CSIRO response: Unlikely to be feasible.

 - Risks associated with public acceptance of domestic and protected dogs.